bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 the element receive focus, assuming it is in the tab sequence of the page).

-You can, however, specify your trigger as `click blur`,  which will make only a click activate the popover, and either a click on the element - _or losing foucus to another element or part of the document_ - will close the popover.
+You can, however, specify your trigger as `click blur`,  which will make only a click activate the popover, and either a click on the element, _or_ losing foucus to another element or part of the document, will close the popover.

-This `blur` trigger must be used in combination with the `click` trigger.
+The special `blur` trigger must be used in combination with the `click` trigger.

 ## `<b-popover>` Component basic usage